 Yes.
 Students receive ongoing, unparalleled support from instructors and a fully trained staff, during and long after the certification training.
 A dedicated and knowledgeable team is available to help students reach individual coaching goals.

 After earning the Health Coach or Master Health Coach Certification, students gain access to a vast library of resources including educational webinars on specialized topics, downloads to use with clients, marketing and business education, a network of fellow coaches, and much more.
-Additionally, advanced educational webinars and conference calls are offered throughout the year exclusively for Certified and Master Certified Health Coaches.
 Affordable marketing materials, including websites, flyers, and other resources to help coaches market themselves as a professional are available.
-In addition, students have access to a dedicated Coach Success Manager, available via phone or email, to assist with individualized coaching needs.
+In addition, coaches have access to on-going support from the Coach Success Manager to assist with business questions, coaching concerns, and resources.

 Is there a re-certification process?

 Yes.
-There is a 3-year annual re-certification process to maintain an active Certified or Master Certified Health Coach status.
-Cost is $145 for the first year; $95 for the second year, and $75 for the third year.
+There is a 3-year annual certification renewal process to maintain an active Certified or Master Certified Health Coach status.
+Cost is $145 for the first year, $95 for the second year, and $75 for the third year.

-Maintaining an active Health Coach or Master Health Coach certification allows continued access to a vast library of educational and marketing resources as well as tools and resources that cover a wide range of topics from nutrition to marketing.
-Active coaches are invited to participate in ongoing advanced education presentations provided several times throughout the year.
-Recordings of these presentations are available in the online library with 24/7 access.
-Additionally, active coaches can continue to communicate with a dedicated Coach Success Manager to assist with business questions and coaching concerns.
+Maintaining an active Health Coach or Master Health Coach certification allows continued access to a vast library of educational resources and tools that cover a wide range of topics from nutrition to marketing.
+Additionally, active coaches have access to on-going support from the Coach Success Manager to assist with business questions, coaching concerns, and resources.